firozss31/device-lab/res/common/help/[en]-ADB-Keys.md

 **Note:** You can also use your text editor, by opening the `~/.android/adbkey.pub` file and copying the contents of the file.

-## Step 3: Add your ADB Key to STF
+## Step 3: Add your ADB Key to DeviceLab

-Now that the key is in the clipboard, add it into STF:
+Now that the key is in the clipboard, add it into DeviceLab:

 1. Go to **Settings**.
 2. Click the **Keys** tab.
 3. In **ADB Keys**, Press the `+ (Add)` button.
 4. In **Key**, paste the key and press **Enter**.

-Now you should be able to use any device more freely in STF.
+Now you should be able to use any device more freely in DeviceLab.